导语:

 Danny Dorling, a professor of geography at the University of Oxford, said: “For the authors’ interpretation of their findings to be true, the implication is that the large majority of children in the UK – who live and grow up in areas with no grammar schools and almost no private schools – have, on average, a genetic predisposition not to be that able.”

-“The idea that private schools do not increase a child’s chance of being awarded more GCSEs and A-levels is not very credible,” he added.
+Hence, when one receives medical devices supply, the medical warehouse delivery conditions need to be checked, keeping these factors in mind.“The idea that private schools do not increase a child’s chance of being awarded more GCSEs and A-levels is not very credible,” he added.

 Michael Reiss, professor of science education at University College London, said educators need to wake up to “the mounting weight of evidence” for genetics influencing school performance.
 “Faced with this legacy of sexism, racism and cultural imperialism, it is hardly surprising that educators, who by and large have liberal leanings and are in favour of social justice, have rejected genetics as a way of understanding what is important about humans,” he said.
 “What has happened is that genetics, rather than the misuse of genetics, has been rejected.”